Letoa phonemes

 Vowels

 Letoa uses the five classic vowel positions familiar on Earth.
-There is an oral vowel at each position plus a nasal vowel.
+There is an oral vowel at each position.

 FrontCentralBack